Getting Started

 CGROM and CGRAM

-All LCDs based on the Hitachi HD44780 controller have two types of memory that store defined characters called CGROM and CGRAM (Character Generator ROM and RAM).
-While CGROM memory is non-volatile and cannot be modified; CGRAM memory is variable and can be changed at any time.
+LCD screens based on the Hitachi HD44780 controller have two types of memory known as CGROM and CGRAM (Character Generator ROM and RAM).
+CGROM is non-volatile and fixed, while CGRAM is volatile and can be changed at any time.

-CGROM is used to store all persistent fonts that can be displayed using ASCII codes.
-For example, if we type 0x41, the character ‘A’ comes to the screen.
+CGROM is used to store all the permanent fonts that can be displayed using ASCII codes.
+For instance, writing 0x41 will display the character ‘A’ on the screen.

 On LCD screens, each character is a 5×8 matrix.
 Where 5 is the number of columns and 8 is the number of rows.